 Risk Level Details Insurance Impact

-Terrorism Threat Low - Moderate France maintains a heightened security posture following past terrorist incidents.
-The French government maintains a Vigipirate security system.
+Terrorism Threat Low - Moderate France maintains heightened security measures following past attacks.
+The threat level is assessed by the government's Vigipirate system.
 Armed patrols are visible at major tourist sites and transport hubs.
-The overall risk to individual travellers remains low, but vigilance is warranted in crowded public spaces.
-Most travel insurance policies cover injuries and trip disruptions resulting from terrorist incidents, provided you were not travelling against government advisories.
-Check your policy wording for specific terrorism exclusions.
+The overall risk to individual travellers remains low.
+Most travel insurance policies cover injuries and trip disruptions resulting from terrorist incidents, provided you were not travelling against Australian government advisories.

 Travel Insurance Providers for France